 The is a simple reminder to small businesses that claiming your local business listing on Google isn’t enough.
 Whilst in the current landscape Google is a primary source of traffic, many businesses are potentially missing out by not verifying their business on Apple Maps and Bing Places.

 This really isn’t rocket science, but it does appear that many brick and mortar businesses claim and verify their Business listing on Google and then either ignore or aren’t aware they should also be doing this on Apple Maps Connect and Bing Places for Business.

-Does Apple’s Siri or Microsoft’s Cortana assistants know about your local Business or Service?
-Mapping platforms are aligned with them.
+Do Apple’s Siri or Microsoft’s Cortana assistants know about your local Business or Service? mapping platforms are aligned with them.
 Is your business being discovered on popular Microsoft Surface Tablets packaged with Bing Maps?
 Or think about a time in the future where Apple “might” display business listings against local searches in their own search engine on all Apple devices?.

-I’m not saying listing your Business on Apple and Bing will send a ton of new customers but as a business owner or marketing manager you should be squeezing every online opportunity or advantage, particularly the relatively straightforward and FREE listings for your business.
+I’m not saying listing your Business on Apple and Bing will send a tonne of new customers but as a business owner or marketing manager, you should be squeezing every online opportunity or advantage, particularly the relatively straightforward and FREE listings for your business.

 If the landscape and eyeballs move you want your business to be found on all operating systems, across devices, don’t you?

 Submit and verify your business listing on Apple Maps Connect and Bing Places for Business with the steps below

 *NOTE both platforms are most suited for Businesses with a physical presence, a shop front or place of business where customers would be welcomed.